It's like Pixie Dust!

 Do I need experience in Stand Up Paddling to do the tour.

 If you have never stand up paddled before or you have only done it once or twice we recommend that you book a kayak space.
-This tour is two hours long and we will be paddling for most of that time.
+This tour requires reasonably good fitness as its two hours long (about 6km) and we will be paddling for most of that time.
 Kayaks sit two people and are low to the water so it’s much easier to paddle if it’s windy.
 If you want to learn to stand up paddle then we recommend that you book a lesson prior to your tour, click HERE for more information.

 Where do we meet?